zwilias/elm-faster-map/README.md

 Note that it's pretty trivial to make this work properly for lists of length that doesn't happen to be a multiple of `N` by passing in the remaining N-1 elements with `op` already applied as the accumulator for `mapChunks`.

 Now, _why_ would this be fast to begin with?
 Essentially we're minimizing the number of full traversals we need.
-With `N = 1`, the described pattern would essentially be reversing the list and doing a `foldl` over it, which needs 2 full traversals, i.e. `O(2n)` for a list of `n` entries.
+With `N = 1`, the described pattern would essentially be reversing the list and doing a `foldl` over it, which needs 2 full traversals and needs to consider each element separately.

-However, for `N = 2`, this already halves the number of full traversals we need to do, at the cost of more pattern matching - which also doesn't come free.
+However, for `N = 2`, this already halves the number of full traversals we need to do, at the cost of more pattern matching.
+Note that the time complexity for both is the same - we're still going `O(2n)` - _however_ the constant factors involved are quite different.
+Function calls are very expensive, while pattern matching is relatively cheap.

 So, the challenge is finding an `N` that provides a good balance between the cost of the required pattern-matching, and the savings by limiting the number of full traversals we need.